Goldinteractive/gold-features/README.md

 This will check whether a new package is required.
 Make sure that only your changed project pops up.
 Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.

+### Basic Commit Instructions

+Since the docs are also checked into the git repo it is important to be able to distinguish actual code changes from docs changes.
+Therefore we always make separate commits for source changes and the following `generate docs` action.

-### How to work with gold features
+### How to work with Gold Features

-We use lerna to orchestrate the build and publish process.
+We use `lerna` to orchestrate the build and publish process.

 `yarn lerna:build` build all projects